vaib-dev/Courses/4-software-engineering/5-software-design.md

 Activity diagram is basically a flowchart to represent the flow from one activity to another activity.
 The activity can be described as an operation of the system.

 The control flow is drawn from one operation to another.
 This flow can be sequential, branched, or concurrent.
 Activity diagrams deal with all type of flow control by using different elements such as fork, join, etc. Before drawing an activity diagram, we should identify the following elements:
-- Activities
+1. Activities
-- Association
+2. Association
-- Conditions
+3. Conditions
-- Constraints
+4. Constraints
 <img src="https://media.geeksforgeeks.org/wp-content/uploads/UML-Activity-Diagram-26.png" height="" width="">

 ### 5. Sequence Diagram
 Sequence diagrams describe interactions among classes in terms of an exchange of messages over time.
 They're also called event diagrams.
 A sequence diagram is a good way to visualize and validate various runtime scenarios.
-These can help to predict how a system will behave and to discover responsibilities a class may need to have in the process of modelling a new system.
+These can help to predict how a system will behave and to discover responsibilities a class may need to have in the process of modeling a new system.

 Start with one of SmartDraw's included sequence diagram templates.
 You'll notice that all the notations and symbols you need are docked to the left of your drawing area.
 Simply stamp them to your page and connect the symbols.
 <img src="https://i.pinimg.com/originals/d2/53/16/d25316ce459323732e704e5c2ebda3d9.png" height="" width="">

 ## Summary
  In this chapter we will go through all the main topics in software designing.
 Firstly we will study objective of software design, object-oriented concepts.
 Then we will head towards the main topic i.e Unified Modeling Language(UML) and its different types of diagrams.